Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 To determine whether a patient admitted to an ICU has been diagnosed with a particular type of diabetes, Diabetes Mellitus using data from the first 24 hours of intensive care.

 ## Reason Selecting Topic:
-We came across the WiDS Datathon which stands for Women in Data Science Datathon.
-They strives to inspire women worldwide to learn more about data science and allow women to connect and share their interests in a supportive community.
+We came across the WiDS Datathon, which stands for Women in Data Science Datathon.
+They strive to inspire women worldwide to learn more about data science and provide a platform for women to connect and share their interests in a supportive community.

+This year, they are focusing on patient health with the chronic condition of diabetes.
+They are doing this challenge to predict if a patient admitted to an ICU has been diagnosed with Diabetes Mellitus.
+The Intensive Care Units (ICUs) need the medical histories for incoming patients to give the right treatment, and an unconscious patient may not be able to provide such information.

 We decided to take on this project from [Kaggle](https://www.kaggle.com/c/widsdatathon2021/).